eugenedakin/CPP_wxWidgets_Template/README.md

 5. sudo apt install libwxgtk3.2-dev wx-common

 Create the example program in the terminal with:``g++ -O2 wxBaseTemplateRev3.cpp -o wxBaseTemplateRev3 `wx-config --cxxflags --libs` -lgpiod -lgpiodcxx``

+The program can run manually with the following command: ./wxBaseTemplateRev3